As we begin the spring 2022 semester, consider these strategies for helping students learn during a time of change:

-Contact the lead faculty member and any other teaching fellows in your course to understand and develop a joint plan for academic continuity.
+Contact the lead faculty member and any other teaching fellows in your course to develop a plan for the semester ahead.
 While working together, create a uniform set of expectations for student assignments and participation across all sections.
-You may want to agree on a set number of online sessions and offline assignments.
 Try to maintain an equal division of work among teaching fellows and faculty members to ensure you experience a balanced workload, per Yale guidelines for teaching fellows.
+Be as transparent as possible about expectations and norms in your classroom and in the course as a whole, since transparency is an effective way to help all students thrive, but is especially helpful for students who are new to Yale.

-Communicate with students about their learning goals and modified course expectations:
+Communicate with students about their learning goals and course expectations:

 What counts as participation in lectures and sections?